Mindfulness as a Foundation for Healing

 3.)
 Notice When the Mind Has Wandered

-This is where you can start creating precision in your practice.
-Each time you notice the mind wandering and make a mental note of it, your awareness widens.
+This is where you can create precision in your practice.
+Your awareness widens each time you notice the mind wandering and gently bring it back.

 If you’re interested in this content and want to learn more about mindfulness as a practice, reach out below!